 Windsor, Nova Scotia, Canada is situated at the confluence of the Avon and St. Croix Rivers in the central region of the province.
-The community claims to be the birth place of hockey.
+The community is said to be the birth place of hockey and home to North America's oldest blockhouse.

-Activities most enjoyed in the community and surrounding areas include hiking, biking, cycling, sightseeing, balloon rides, , wine tasting, zip lining, walking tours, skiing, snowboarding, snowshoeing and xc skiing.
+Activities most enjoyed in the community and surrounding areas include hiking, biking, cycling, sightseeing, balloon rides, wine tasting, zip lining, golfing, walking tours, skiing, snowboarding, snowshoeing and xc skiing.
+Book your activities with a participating attraction, tour and guiding company.

 A few of the more popular activity and sightseeing destinations in the region includes the Falls Lake Provincial Park, Lake Pisiquid, Victoria Park, and the Fundy Centennial Park.